upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-web/index.rst

 .. _chords:

 Chords-Web
-#################
+###############

 Overview
 ********

-Chords is an open source web application designed for real-time signal visualization, particularly tailored for bio-potential signals like EEG, EMG, ECG and EOG.
+Chords-Web is an open-source web application designed for real-time signal visualization, particularly tailored for bio-potential signals like EEG, EMG, ECG and EOG.
 This tool serves as an advanced alternative to the standard Arduino IDE serial plotter, offering enhanced functionality for students, researchers and hobbyists alike who want to record biopotential data using  `BioAmp hardware <https://docs.upsidedownlabs.tech/hardware/index.html>`_.

 .. figure:: ./media/chords_landing_page.*
     :align: center
-    :alt: Chords Landing Page
+    :alt: Chords-Web Landing Page

 Features
 ********
-- **Connection**: Effortlessly compatible with BioAmp Hardware and automatically detects the development board running the Chords Arduino Firmware, simplifying the setup process and ensuring a smooth and efficient workflow from data acquisition to visualization.
+- **Connection**: Effortlessly compatible with BioAmp Hardware and automatically detects the development board running the Chords-Web Arduino Firmware, simplifying the setup process and ensuring a smooth and efficient workflow from data acquisition to visualization.

 .. figure:: ./media/chords_connection.*
     :align: center
-    :alt: Chords Connection
+    :alt: Chords-Web Connection

-- **Board Support** : We have support for Arduino UNO R3, R4 and Maker UNO.
-Chords should now work for other Arduino R3 clones with CH340 USB to UART Chips as well.
+- **Board Support** : You can check out `Compatible Development Board <https://github.com/upsidedownlabs/Chords-Web-Arduino-Firmware?tab=readme-ov-file#chords-arduino-firmware>`_.
 - **Real-time Visualization**: Experience smooth real-time visualization of incoming data rendered with `WebGL-Plot <https://github.com/danchitnis/webgl-plot>`_.
 The system ensures smooth signal display, helping you monitor the signal flow without interruptions or lag.
 - **Frame Buffer Feature**: View and save up to the last five snapshots of your data.
 Snapshots are automatically captured per frame and can be navigated using left/right buttons.
 Adjusting the channel count resets snapshots for the new configuration.
 Plus, zoom in or out for a closer look!
 - **Recording**: You can record data in CSV format indefinitely or set a timer to stop recording automatically when it expires.